Ingesting Events

 Debugging Event Deliveries

-For the most part, building a webhooks dashboard requires building the tools for finding and solving problems easily, this requires the ability to quickly find the affected payload, application, endpoint and most importantly affected customer.
+For the most part, building a dashboard for webhooks requires building the tools for finding and solving problems easily, this requires the ability to quickly find the affected payload, application, endpoint and most importantly affected customer.

-There are 2 ways to debug events in Convoy:
+There are two ways to debug events in Convoy:

 Event filtering